Occupation Report ยท Education

 Your personalised plan

-Secondary School Teachers score 25/100 on average — but your score depends on seniority, location, and skills.
+Secondary School Teachers score 25/100 on average — but your number depends on seniority, sector, and whether Marking & Grading is most of your week or a corner of it.

 Not a Secondary School Teacher?
 Check your own score.